juliafmorgado/30DaysOtel/week2/day11.md

 # Day 11 – Logs API: Structured Logging with Trace Correlation

-Yesterday we learned the Metrics API and added counters, histograms, and gauges to track aggregate patterns.
-Today we add structured logging so we can answer questions like "What exactly happened during this failed order?", "Which user had payment issues?", "What were the exact steps that led to this error?"
+For the past two days, we've learned the Tracing API ([Day 9](https://github.com/juliafmorgado/30DaysOtel/blob/main/week2/day9.md)) and Metrics API ([Day 10](https://github.com/juliafmorgado/30DaysOtel/blob/main/week2/day10.md)).
+Today we complete the observability trio with the **Logs API** so we can answer questions like "What exactly happened during this failed order?", "Which user had payment issues?", "What were the exact steps that led to this error?"

 > **Working example:** The complete code for this tutorial is available in [`examples/day11-logs-api/`](../examples/day11-logs-api/)
 >